Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 The UI implementation of the home (main) page of the wallet.

+### :rocket: UIWalletSend

+The UI implementation of the send TON screen pages.

 ### :jack_o_lantern: UIComponents

 All the UIKit implementation of the components provided inside Figma and